- How Detail Templates Are Saved: Read This First

 The Text Styles relating to details are the four that start with the word Detail.

 You can edit the settings of each of these Text Styles by selecting the style and editing the Specifications items such as Font, Point Size, etc.

-The image below shows how each of the three main detail Text Styles are used in a Detail Template (and, consequently, when you create a detail based on that template).
+The image below shows how each of the three main detail Text Styles is used in a Detail Template (and, consequently, when you create a detail based on that template).